The article below is authored by Christian Wentz, the founder, and CEO at Gradient.

 The Need for Gradient Secure and Attested Hardware

 As the broader public has learned repeatedly over the last few years — most recently with the publication of the Foreshadow attack last week, which highlighted the latest in a series of vulnerabilities related to speculative execution on Intel’s Software Guard Extension (SGX) enabled processors — there are realistically no commercial options for secure execution environments.
-Gradient is changing that and adding new features that are a difference of kind over just a robust enclave.
+The gradient is changing that and adding new features that are a difference of kind over just a robust enclave.

 At Gradient we believe our mission is furthered by openness, not challenged by it.
 If you or your company or lab are working in this space, we’re eager to collaborate.